hoxo-m/pforeach/README.md

-# pforeach - An easy way to parallel processing in R
+# pforeach - Easy to parallel processing in R
 Koji MAKIYAMA